mvysny/vaadin-kotlin-pwa/README.md

 ### Comparison with Android development

-We'll use the Vaadin framework.
-Vaadin framework is a Java-based, component-oriented web framework, which makes it feel familiar to Android developers (since Android UIs are composed of Views which are Components in Vaadin terminology).
+We'll use the [Vaadin](https://vaadin.com/) framework.
+The reason behind this is that Vaadin framework is a component-oriented Java-based web framework.
+Because of that, Vaadin's programming model closely resembles and feels familiar to Android developers.
+You just switch your Android Views into Vaadin Components and you continue nesting your Buttons into a bunch of Vertical/HorizontalLayouts - exactly as you would do with the Android development.

-Generally you nest your Buttons into a lot of Vertical/HorizontalLayouts, but without the pain Android development typically brings.
+All that without the pain Android development typically brings:

 * No Fragments - no crazy lifecycle of create/start/resume/whatever.
+The app simply always runs.
+  In Vaadin, components are used for everything; nesting components is perfectly fine as opposed to nesting fragments, which tend to produce weird random crashes (the famous `moveToState()` method).
+* Vaadin components are lightweight - they don't use any native resources, they just produce html for the browser to draw.
+There is no complex lifecycle - the components simply attach and detach to the screen (represented by the `UI` class) as the user uses the app.
+  Since the components do not use any native resources, they are simply garbage-collected when not needed anymore.
-The app simply always runs; the components attach and detach as you use the app.
-All UI components are Serializable; if needed they are automatically saved to a http session when there are no requests ongoing.
+  All UI components are Serializable; in a rare case when the session passivation is needed, they are automatically saved to a http session when there are no requests ongoing.
-* Components are the unit of reuse - you compose components into more powerful components, or into views.
+* Components are the unit of reuse - you compose components into more powerful components, into forms, or even into views.
+The component may be as small as a Button, or as big as a VerticalLayout with a complete form in it.
 * You use Kotlin code to build your UIs in a DSL fashion.
-You structure the code as you see fit, no need to have 123213 layout XMLs for 45 screen sizes.
+You structure the code as you see fit; no need to have 123213 layout XMLs for 45 screen sizes, in one large folder.
-* You use CSS to style your app - you don't have to analyze Android Theme split into 3214132 XML files.
+* You use a single file CSS to style your app - you don't have to analyze Android Theme shattered into 3214132 XML files.
-* You don't need an Emulator nor a device - the browser can render the page as if in a mobile phone; you can switch between various resolutions in an instant.
+* You don't need Emulator nor a device - the browser can render the page as if in a mobile phone; you can switch between various resolutions in an instant.
 * No DEX compilation.
 The compilation is fast.
+* No need to fetch stuff in background thread - the Vaadin UI thread lives server-side and it is completely separated from browser’s UI thread.
+  It is quite typical for a Vaadin app to block in the UI code until the data is fetched.
 * No install necessary - your users can simply browse your site; if they like the app, they can use their browser to easily create a shortcut to your app on their home screen.
 * You will support both Android and iPhone with one code base.